 Cost of the Journey

-The cost of this journey is $4390 DBL / $3990 SGL per person, from Panama City.
-Single is based on using shared bath facilities at the Canopy Tower.
-Discounted lodging is subject to availability – please ask for details.
-A limited private bath single throughout is available, too; cost is $5290.
+The cost of this journey is $4390 DBL or SGL per person, from Panama City.
+Only two singles are available.
 Tour cost is based on double occupancy and includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 The cost is based on a minimum number of 6 participants.
 A limited number of upgrades to suite accommodations are also available.

 Cost does not include transportation to or from your home to Panama, or items of a personal nature like laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.